conspiracyrip/DefenderControlV2/README.md

 # Open source windows defender disabler.
 Now you can disable windows defender permanently!
 Tested on Windows 10 22H2 & Windows 11 24H2.

-# What is this project?
+## What is this project?

-We all know that disabling WinDefend is very difficult since Microsoft is constantly enforcing changes.
+We all know that disabling windefender is very difficult since microsoft is constantly enforcing changes.
 The first solution is to install an anti-virus - but thats not the point if we are trying to disable it!
 The second is blowing up Microsoft HQ, but this isn't cost effective and i don't like the feds.
-The easiest solution is to use freeware thats already available on the internet - but none of them are native & open source...
+The next easiest solution is to use freeware thats already available on the internet - but none of them are native & open source...
 I like open source, so I made a safe to use open source defender control.

 # Notes
 On windows updates / Windows 11